A Commentary on HRV, its usefulness, and the recent research. . .

 HRV Study Design

-51 total subjects were enrolled who were pretty darn good athletes judging by their VO2 peek and the requirements of the strength training program.
+51 total subjects were enrolled who were pretty darn good athletes judging by their VO2 peak and the requirements of the strength training program.

 Training – Beat Me with a Stick